-The physical cryptographic boundary is the general-purpose computer on which the module is installed.
-The logical cryptographic boundary of the CryptoComply module is a single object file named cryptocomply.o, which is statically linked to the calling application.
-The module performs no communications other than with the calling application and the host operating system.
+The physical cryptographic boundary is the General-purpose mobile computer on which the module is installed.
+The logical cryptographic boundary of the Honeywell MobilityEdgeTMBoringCrypto module is a single object file named bcm.o which is statically linked to BoringSSL.
+The module performs no communications other than with the calling application (the process that invokes the module services) and the host operating system.

-Figure 1 shows the logical relationship of the cryptographic module to the other software and hardware components of the computer:
+Figure 1 shows the logical relationship of the cryptographic module to the other software and hardware components of the computer.